swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 - [x] Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase

-You will address these issues in the next chapters for improved efficiency and collaboration.
-Continue the guide to learn how.
+You have completed the objectives of this part.
+Continue to Part 3 to learn how to serve and deploy your model.

 ## Sources